Shivang0/ducatuscore/packages/bitcore-node/README.md

 </details>

-### 4. Start Bitcore
+### 4. Start Ducatuscore

 ```sh
 npm run node
 ```

-Bitcore will begin using your blockchain nodes to synchronize its own database so that you can use standardized queries to get data from each of your supported blockchains.
+Ducatuscore will begin using your blockchain nodes to synchronize its own database so that you can use standardized queries to get data from each of your supported blockchains.

 ## API Documentation